A quantum graph FFT with applications to partial differential equations on networks: Introduction

 \section{Introduction}

+The Fast Fourier Transform (FFT) is an essential algorithm for engineering and scientific computations.
+Among the many applications are the spectral and pseudospectral methods for numerical solutions of partial differential equations \cite{Forn,Hesthaven}.
+When FFT-based spectral methods are directly applicable, they can provide remarkable efficiency and accuracy.
+While less remarkable, FFT-based pseudospectral methods, which apply in broader contexts, can still offer important advantages, particularly when relatively high frequency components are important.
+This work introduces a quantum graph FFT algorithm (QGFFT), an important extension of the FFT with broad application to time dependent partial differential equations on networks.

 A great variety of natural and manufactured structures can be effectively modeled as networks of one dimensional segments joined at nodes.
-Partial differential equations (PDEs) on networks then offer a powerful approach for the study of time dependent evolutions.
-Such evolutions arise when studying biological systems where nutrients, waste, heat, and pressure waves are transported through vascular networks, or electrochemical signals propagate through natural neural networks.
-Network geometry appears when considering population dynamics along river systems, or the vibrations of spider webs.
-Manmade network structures include road systems, electric transmission lines, and pipes for transporting fluids and gases.
-Vibrations affect beam and column networks that support buildings, bridges, and vehicles.
-Network geometries also appear in screens, fencing, and honeycomb structures.
-Recent decades have also seen the rapid development of network models in quantum mechanics.

-This work introduces a quantum graph FFT algorithm (QGFFT) which offers significant advantages for computing solutions of a large collection of network PDEs.
-The main requirement is that the network is modeled as a finite graph $\graph$ whose edge lengths are integer multiplies of a common value, taken here to be $1$.
-The algorithm makes such graphs equilateral by inserting vertices of degree two.
-Standard Kirchhoff conditions apply at the vertices.
-Computations are based on function evaluations at sample points which are uniformly spaced on the edges.
-The Laplace operator on equilateral graphs has readily computed eigenvalues and eigenfunctions.
-As with the traditional FFT \cite[p.
-379-399]{Briggs}, \cite{Cooley}, the computational advantage grows with the number of samples on each edge.
+Examples range from neural and vascular networks, river systems, and spider webs, to traffic networks, lattice and honeycomb structures, and carbon nanotubes \cite{Kuchment}.
+In such settings partial differential equations (PDEs) on networks, including the heat, wave, and Schr\"odinger equations, and their linear and nonlinear variants, offer a powerful approach for the study of time dependent evolutions.

-This network Fourier analysis is rooted in the spectral theory of a second derivative operator, $\dop f = -f'' $.
-It has long been recognized \cite{Below, BK, Cattaneo, Pankrashkin} that the spectral theory of $\dop $ is dramatically simplified when the metric graph $\graph $ has all edges of equal length.
-The existence of a quantum graph FFT algorithm in this context was discussed in \cite{CarlsonFFT}.
-During the process of developing and implementing this algorithm, an important simplification was discovered, as discussed below.
-To illustrate the potential applicability of the QGFFT, several time dependent partial differential equations are treated.
-The examples include both linear and nonlinear equations.
+The QGFFT is based on the spectral theory of a second derivative operator, $\dop f = -f'' $.
+It has long been recognized \cite{ BK, Cattaneo, vonBelow} that the spectral theory of $\dop $ is dramatically simplified when a finite metric graph $\graph $ has all edges of equal length, taken here to be $1$, with standard Kirchhoff conditions at the vertices.
+On each edge the eigenfunctions are elementary, while the sequence of eigenvalues has a simple arithmetic structure determined by a finite set of combinatorial data.
+Graphs $\graph$ with integer edge lengths can be reduced to the equilateral case by inserting vertices of degree two.
+The QGFFT blends this equilateral graph spectral theory with the conventional FFT algorithm.